CHANGE IMPACT

 This session will explore the importance of relationship building when doing social justice, diversity and equity work with young people, communities, and other organizations alike.
 We will share best practices around how to most effectively build relationships when working with young people and in communities.
 We will also explore how our own identities show up in our relationship building with others and learn how to navigate the impact of our identities on connecting with others.

-Participants will have the opportunity to share challenges they have have encountered when trying to build relationships in their own work, and get feedback on how to more effectively address those situations in the future.
+Participants will have the opportunity to share challenges they have encountered when trying to build relationships in their own work, and get feedback on how to more effectively address those situations in the future.
 The goal of this workshop is to underscore the value of building authentic, genuine and strong relationships and to provide tangible strategies for how to effectively connect.

 Audience: Staff teams at youth-serving organizations

-*Pricing is for NYC, Long Island, and Westchester.
+*In-person pricing is for NYC, Long Island, and Westchester.
 If outside of this metro area, additional travel fees may apply.

 Learn more